sconrads/polcrawl/README.md

 polcrawl
 ========

-Node.js application that crawls vinmonopolet.no and fetches prices
+Node.js application that crawls vinmonopolet.no and fetches prices.
+Prices will be stored in a database.